 The tier I portion is reduced by the amount of any social security benefits received by a survivor annuitant, whether the social security benefits are based on the survivor's own earnings or those of another individual.
 This reduction follows the principles of social security law which, in effect, limit payment to the higher of any two or more benefits payable to an individual at one time.
 When both railroad retirement annuities and social security benefits are payable, they are generally combined into a single payment issued through the RRB.
-A survivor annuitant must notify the RRB if any benefits are received directly from the Social Security Administration or if those benefits increase other than for a cost-of-living increase.
+A survivor annuitant must notify the RRB if any benefits are received directly from the Social Security Administration or if those benefits increase other than for a cost-of-living adjustment to avoid a railroad retirement benefit overpayment.